-Engagement Reports for lists and segments make it easy for you to understand the quality of the lists and segments you're sending to.
-These reports break down how engaged a given group of profiles is, which in turn can facilitate list cleaning.
+Engagement reports for lists and segments make it easy for you to understand the quality of your lists and segments, breaking down how engaged a given group is, which in turn, facilitates list cleaning.

 Accessing an Engagement Report for a List or Segment

-You can find the Engagement Report for a particular list or segment by navigating to the Lists & Segments tab and choosing the list or segment you would like to view the report for.
+To find the engagement report for a particular list or segment, navigate to your Lists & Segments tab and choose the list or segment you want to view the report for.

-If you've chosen a list, click the Reports drop-down.
+If you've chosen a list, click the Reports drop-down and select Engagement Report.

-If you've chosen a segment, you will see the Engagement Report next to the Edit Definition tab.
+If you've chosen a segment, click Engagement Report next to the Edit Definition tab.

 When you use this feature for the first time, you will be prompted to generate the report.
-These reports are based on average open rates and how long a contact profile has been in your account.
-How long the report takes to generate will depend on the size of your list or segment.
+These reports are based on average open rates and how long a profile has been in your account.
+The time your report takes to generate will depend on the size of your list or segment.
 Once generated, your report will look similar to the following example.

-Engagement Reports can be broken down into 4 key areas:
+Engagement reports are broken down into 4 key areas:

 - How Engaged are These Members?

 - 30 Day Overall Open Rate, Click Rate, and Average Order Value

 - Engagement Over Time by Age of Profile